TWENTY-20/youtrack-article-actions/README.md

 When copying users can also choose to include or exclude sub-articles.

 While moving is completely lossless, copying will result in the loss of the edit history and comments due to technical details.

+---

+## twenty20 | YouTrack Apps and Extensions

+We specialize in developing custom YouTrack apps and extensions tailored specifically to your needs.

+With our expertise and close collaboration with **JetBrains**, we ensure seamless integration and functionality.

+👉 Visit our **[Website](https://twenty20.de/)** for more information and to explore our services.

+👉 Looking for other extensions?
+Check out our offerings in the **[JetBrains Marketplace](https://plugins.jetbrains.com/vendor/twenty20)**.

+---

 ### Installation

 1. `npm install`